joelclermont/kendo-docs/api/web/window.md

 ### destroy

 Destroys the window and its modal overlay, if necessary.
-Useful for removing modal windows.
+Removes the Window HTML elements from the DOM.

 ### maximize